Form 8.3 - The Vanguard Group, Inc.: Mitie Group plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 2.5p ordinary Sale 6,171,941 1.41 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 2.5p ordinary Purchase 5,040 1.40 GBP

 (b) Cash-settled derivative transactions